rickytan/RTBlockCallChecker/README.md

 ## Introduction

-Sometimes, as a third-party library, we must make sure that the completion block we passed to a developer must be called, or it will cause an error and unexpedted states.
+Sometimes, as a third-party library, we must make sure that the completion block we passed to a developer must be called, or it will cause an error and unexpected states.
 For example, in **WebKit**, we have a navigation delegate method:

 ```objc